 There will also be bigger stuff.
 Much bigger, about the role, salary, promotion prospects, work, perhaps travel, people etc.

-It is surprising how often people assume that others are aware of their dissatisfaction or that they are somehow deliberately making unhelpful decisions that have an adverse impact on them when often it is simply blissful ignorance.
+It is surprising how often people assume that others are aware of their dissatisfaction.
+Or they believe that others are somehow deliberately making unhelpful decisions that have an adverse impact on them when often it is simply blissful ignorance.
 Cock up rather than conspiracy!

-On occasions there is a bigger picture you are not aware of, which might mean positive future developments for you: sometimes your raising concerns can bring forward this discussion.
+On occasions, there is a bigger picture you are not aware of.
+This might mean positive future developments for you.
+Sometimes your raising concerns can bring forward this discussion.
 Better than leaving it until your date of resignation!